Have any questions?

 How are divisions formed?

-Our skill-ranking algorithm analyzes all of your historical League of Legends stats to place you into a division with players of a similar skill level.
+Our skill-ranking algorithm analyzes all of your historical Warzone stats to place you into a division with players of a similar skill level.
 As time goes on and we host more tournaments with more players, the algorithm improves on its own to better rank teams.

-Z League hosts unique League of Legends tournaments, not like your typical bracket, here is a breakdown of how they work
+Z League hosts kill race tournaments, here is a breakdown of how they work:

-- Enter as many public Summoner’s Rift games as you want with your team during your tournament's allotted time period, these include Normals and Ranked
+- Enter as many public Warzone games as you want with your team during your tournament's allotted time period.

 Can I make changes to my team or edit teammates after registering?

 As long as registration hasn't closed, you can still make changes to your team.
 You can view the status of and make changes to your upcoming tournament teams here: My Profile